Tezeroth/IframeinAframe/README.md

 Component add ability to open page url in iframe, with switching view context, without page reload.

-Borrowed and adapted from inplayo for the purpose of studying the future of web development
+Borrowed and heavily adapted from inplayo for the purpose of studying the future of web development Thankyou

-Thankyou
+GLTF-Pipeline is a powerful open-source tool developed by Cesium - study it
 =======
 # IframeinAframe
 example of Iframes in A-frame demonstrating a link to my Portfolio and CV (in progress) and a link to a shop website (shopify)
->>>>>>> e425177c23fb5f0b7bed121c7c9a6c932c36628d